 According to B Lab, “Certified B Corporations are businesses that meet the highest standards of verified social and environmental performance, public transparency, and legal accountability to balance profit and purpose.”

 The operative word in that is “verified.”
-To be considered for certification, a business must complete a B Impact Assessment, which evaluates the entire company, from soup to nuts, through the lens of impact on “workers, community, environment, and customers.”
+To be considered for B Corp certification, a business must complete a B Corp Impact Assessment, which evaluates the entire company, from soup to nuts, through the lens of impact on “workers, community, environment, and customers.”
 The assessment doesn’t just take in the broad strokes of day-to-day operations, it focuses on everything from supply chain to charitable giving on a granular level.

 Part of what makes the B Corp certification process unique is that it not only assesses a company’s present, but also looks to the future.
 Indeed, that forward-thinking ethos is what will ensure that B Corps continue along a path of social responsibility and sustainability for years to come.
 “B Corp certification doesn’t just prove where your company excels now,” B Lab says, “it commits you to consider stakeholder impact for the long term by building it into your company’s legal structure.”